Skill Demand Index

 Salary data for Analytical Mindset is still accumulating.

-The most common pairings are E-commerce, Content Marketing, Growth Marketing, SaaS Experience, Communication Skills.
+The most common pairings are Communication Skills, Cross-functional Collaboration, Meta Ads, Project Management, B2B Marketing.
 Strengthening these alongside Analytical Mindset improves your fit across more positions.

-Top roles: Marketing, Other, Operations, Software Engineering.
-Marketing positions have the highest demand at 61% of all Analytical Mindset jobs.
+Top roles: Marketing, Other, Design, Software Engineering.
+Marketing positions have the highest demand at 50% of all Analytical Mindset jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.